gateway-fm/public-docs/docs/validators/ha/redundancy.md

 That happens, when one region or one copy of the environment goes down, all the traffic gets automatically redistributed to another copy.
-The difference between failover and redundant setup is subtle but could be said as, "in redundant setup, multiple copies are used during normal functioning of the system; in the failover setup copies are only used when the main one goes down."
+The difference between failover and a redundant setup is subtle but could be said as, "in redundant setup, multiple copies are used during normal functioning of the system; in the failover setup copies are only used when the main one goes down."